mojio/mojio-developer-cms/cms/PUSHBasics/Conditions/template.md

 	    "Delay": "0.01:00:00.0000"
 	  },

-** This will only Broadcast when the conditions have been met 10 times AND it has been over an hour since the first time the condition passed.
+** This will only Broadcast when the conditions have been met 10 times in a row AND it has been maintained for an hour.

 **Throttle**: The Throttle condition limits the observer to only broadcast if there has been a certain amount of time since the last successful broadcast of the condition.
 All changes during the window will be ignored.

 You could limit the observer to only broadcast once an hour, or once a day even if the conditions have been satisfied multiple times within that time period.

+	TimeProperty (Optional):
-	TimeProperty: (Optional) The property to base the time off of.
+		The property to base the time off of.
 If nothing is specified this will default to the current UTC time.
+	Window (Required):
-	Window: (Required) The amount of time that must have passed before the Observer will broadcast again.
+		The amount of time that must have passed before the Observer will broadcast again.
 Window is represented in JSON as a string of the format "0.00:00:00.0000" where "0.01:35:11.0000" Would be 1 hour 35 minutes and 11 seconds.

 For Example: